Sleeping and Dreaming Expressions in English with Examples

 Have insomnia

-If you have insomnia, you have difficulty sleeping.
+If you have insomnia, you have a serious or regular problem with sleeping.

 Have a sleepless night